MedTahiri/alexander/README.md

 ---

 # Features

 - **3D Model**: A highly detailed and realistic 3D character model.

 - **Conversational AI**: Integrated AI that enables the 3D model to understand and respond to user inputs in natural language.

 - **Lip Syncing**: Real-time lip syncing to match the AI-generated speech with the 3D model's mouth movements.

+- **Facial Expressions**: Supports a variety of expressions, including smiles, frowns, and eyebrow movements.

 - **Emotion Recognition**: Ability to detect and respond to user emotions through text or voice inputs.

 - **Customizable**: Easily customizable 3D model and AI behavior to fit various applications.

+- **Cross-Platform**: Can be used on desktop or android and web applications.

 ---